🔴Is Trump About To Start A War? 2025-10-22 18:06

 Yeah.

-Because they only take, they're not providing the resources for the house.
+They're not providing the resources for the house.

 Imagine if your kids voted every single night.

-That's all Snap EBT is.
+That's all SNAP EBT is.

 Your kids were the ones who were the deciding vote every single night on what you had for dinner.

-And it didn't matter if you said, Well, we don't have the budget for that.
+And it didn't matter if you said, well, we don't have the budget for that.

 What do we want?